grandeurdev/arduino-sdk/README.md

 This matters a lot because you would never want your neighbor to control your air conditioner (that would be a horrible situation).
 That's what this entity has been designed for.
 A user can only interact with devices that are paired with it.

 When you pair a device with a user account, an access token is generated for the device.
 This token is what the device uses to connect to Grandeur Cloud.
 This token also delegates access of the device namespace to the Hardware SDK.
 The Hardware SDK takes this access token along with the project's API Key while doing `apollo.init()`.
-To read about device namespace and how the device's data is stored on Grandeur Cloud, have a look at the [device registry][Device Registry] section.
+To read about the device's namespace and how the device's data is stored on Grandeur Cloud, have a look at the [Device Registry][Device Registry] section.

+_*NOTE*_: A user cannot pair with a device that is already paired.

 ### Device Registry

 The device registry constitutes one of the key elements of Grandeur Cloud.
-There are two types of solutions out there:
+There are two types of approaches you see out there:

 * Those which deal with user's authentication only e.g. firebase and
-* Those which employ a device's registry e.g. Google IoT Core to make sure no unauthorized devices get into your network.
+* Those which employ a device's registry e.g. Google IoT Core, to make sure no unauthorized devices get into your network.

 We wanted to combine the best of both worlds.
 This is why at Grandeur Cloud, not do we just authenticate a device on connection, we also maintain a device's registry for you.
 See [Authentication and Access][Authentication and Access] section for detail on how a device is authenticated on Grandeur Cloud.

 When you register a device, you make it available in your project's network.
 Not just that, a new namespace is created for your device in the device registry.
-All of your device's data is stored in this namespace in the form of i) Summary, ii) Parms.
+When your device comes online, this is where all of its data is stored, in the form of i) Summary and ii) Parms.

 Now let's define what you can store in **Parms** and **Summary**.
 To be honest, there is no hard and fast rule about it.
 We just created two objects instead of a single one to help you develop understanding.
 However, we generally take the parms as the directly controllable device variables and the summary as those device variables which are not directly controllable or are just needed to be logged or displayed to apps.
 In another way, the parms sometimes refer to the inputs from the user and the summary refers to the outputs of the device resulting from the inputs.
 Consider an example where you have a smart light bulb.
-The parms can store the bulb ON/OFF state, while in summary, you can log the voltage consumption of the bulb.
+The parms can store the bulb ON/OFF state which the user can control, while in summary, you can log the voltage consumption of the bulb.

-We defined these two objects to give you a basic framework to work on and build your logic fast.
-But we are very flexible in what and how you store data in the device directory.
-So you can define an initial schema of these objects using [templates][Templates] and go on from there.
+We defined these two objects just to give you a basic framework to work on and build your logic fast.
+But we are very flexible in what and how you store data in the device registry.
+You can define an initial schema of these objects using [templates][Templates] and go on from there.

 ### Templates

 ### Authentication and Access

-In the last two sections, we have discussed in depth who can access what.
+Previously, we have discussed in depth which entity (administrator, user, device) can access what.
 This section revisits the topic and gives you a broader picture of authentication and access scopes.
 Let's start by outlining the relationships.
 There are three major scopes:

-* Project's global scope
+* The global scope or project's scope
 * User scope
 * Device scope